 My mom inspires me.
 She’s one of those women who reads the Bible from cover to cover every year.
-She diligently reads in the morning when she wakes up and in the evening before she goes to bed.
+She enthusiastically reads in the morning when she wakes up and in the evening before she goes to bed.

 I would love to be that woman.
 But I’m not.

 Sometimes I get into a really great groove, but then life changes and I have struggle to get back to reading my Bible daily.
 The last year has been especially hard for me.
 When I do read, it’s usually an epistle or prophet.
 However, I have read through Genesis multiple times in the past 12 months.